devops329/devops/notes.md

 - Created actions-demo repo
 - Edit repo settings.
 Removed wiki, project, issues,
 - Added Branches/Branch protection.
 Set on main, require pull requests with one approver, don't allow bypass
+- I enabled auto delete and suggest merge on pull requests
 - Created a TA team
 - Added actions-demo repo to TA team so they can maintain it
 - cloned the repo locally, added vanilla vite app, and pushed